Adding an image to your Signature can your email look more professional or more personal. However, there are also some caveats to this practice.

 Inserting an Internet image in your signature goes in much the same way as inserting an image from your local computer.
 Instead of browsing to the location on your computer, you can type the Internet address of the image in the location field.

-If you are using Outlook 2007 or Outlook 2010, you must click on the little down arrow on the Insert button and choose Link to File to maintain the link.
+To do this, you must click on the little down arrow on the Insert button and choose Link to File to maintain the link.

 The Insert option will create a local copy and the Insert and Link option will create a local cache of the image which only gets updated when you update your signature.